dan-k-k/GTO-Poker-AI/PROJECT_NOTES.md

 - Counter for the number of episodes ran since having to start from scratch

 ## Long-term Goals
-- An exploitative layer that tracks opponent tendencies (higher priority)
+- An exploitative layer that tracks opponent tendencies
-- Support for > 2 players per table
+- Support for > 2 players per table (more expressive features needed, e.g. blocker ranks)
-- Done

 ## Current Issues